apikcloud/docs/docs/XX-community.md

 If you plan to migrate a module, please first declare your intention by commenting on the migration issue.
 This helps avoid duplication of effort.

+If no migration repository exists, create a fork in the `apikcloud` organization using the `oca-` prefix,
+and apply permissions according to the rules currently in force.

 <mark>To be completed</mark>